 About AU's Strategic Plan

-The Center for Diversity and Inclusion was created as a part of AU’s 2008 Strategic Plan.
+Opened in Fall 2012, The Center for Diversity & Inclusion was created as a part of AU's 2008 Strategic Plan.
 Specifically, the Center works to achieve Transformational Goal #5, which states that "American University embraces diversity in its broadest sense, including diversity of race, ethnicity, gender, sexual orientation, age, religion, nationality, disability, socioeconomic standing, and intellectual viewpoint.
 The university views diversity as an essential component of the educational experience of our students and an important indicator of our success in adapting to the dramatic demographic shifts that will occur in the decades ahead."
-Read more about AU's Strategic Plan here.
+Read the President's Council of Diversity & Inclusion.

-How does the Center for Diversity and Inclusion define "diversity" and "inclusion?"
+How does the Center for Diversity & Inclusion define "diversity" and "inclusion?"

 Currently, we use the definition that the Association of American Colleges and Universities (AAC&U) created to describe diversity.